codeforamerica/codeforamerica.org-archive/our-work/initiatives/digitalfrontdoor/playbook/user-needs/assess-digital-services.md

 ### Post-Survey Steps
 1. Identify areas where your services scored poorly (i.e. are colored red).
-2.Analyze any open-ended responses left by your auditors about specific services.
+2. Analyze any open-ended responses left by your auditors about specific services.
-4. Rank the importance of different services to prioritize which services you should focus on improving first - this can serve as guide for development priorities for your redesigned Alpha website.
+3. Rank the importance of different services to prioritize which services you should focus on improving first - this can serve as guide for development priorities for your redesigned Alpha website.
 Looking at the number of transactions performed by each service, or accompanying analytics around a webpage can help with this prioritization.
-5. Be sure to thank your auditors!
+4. Be sure to thank your auditors!
 Acknowledge their time and effort in collecting this valuable baseline data.
-6. Report back to the community on your findings- via blog post or your city website.
+5. Report back to the community on your findings- via blog post or your city website.
 Be sure to indicate the next steps that have come out of the assessment.

 This project is adapted from the Open Knowledge Foundation's [Open Data Census platform](census.okfn.org).